Slow Bronze Die Extrusion

 Drawing is one of the most distinctive phases of pasta production: it is the method that gives shape to the dough of water, eggs and flour turning it into puff pastry, to then be processed and become short pasta (for example Garganello), long pasta (for example Tagliatella) and, wrapping the filling, filled pasta (for example Raviolo).

-Only bronze die extrusion, slow, at a low temperature, with a naturally rough surface, realises a traditional pastry sheet which is like the artisanal one, with just the right degree of porosity and the aroma of flour and eggs, with a good appearance and rough enough to become impregnated with and retain any sauce and topping.
+Only bronze die extrusion, slow, at a low temperature, with a naturally rough surface, realises a traditional pasta sheet which is like the artisanal one, with just the right degree of porosity and the aroma of flour and eggs, with a good appearance and rough enough to become impregnated with and retain any sauce and topping.

 The Masters of Bronze Drawing